ayushg245/safety_helmet_detector/README.md

 ## ⚙️ Features

 ### Detection
-- YOLOv3-based model trained for helmet detection
+- YOLOv8m-based model trained for helmet detection
 - Bounding box colors:
-  - 🟩 Green: safety helmets
-  - 🟦 Blue: other detected objects
+  - 🟦 Blue: safety helmets
 - Confidence scores displayed for each detection
 - Only displays frames where humans are detected